 Our future financial performance will depend to a significant extent on our ability to motivate and retain key management personnel.
-Competition for qualified management personnel is intense and in the event we experience turn over in our key management positions, we cannot assure you that we will be able to recruit suitable rep acements.
+Competition for qualified management personnel is intense and in the event we experience turnover in our key management positions, we cannot assure you that we will be able to recruit suitable replacements.
 We must also successfully assimilate new key management personnel into our organization to achieve our operating objectives.
 Even if we are successful, turnover in key management positions will temporarily harm our financial performance and results of operations until new management becomes familiar with our business.
 We do not maintain key person life insurance on any of our executive officers.

 Our business would suffer if we could not attract enough temporary employees or skilled trade workers.

 We compete with other temporary personnel companies to meet our customer needs and we must continually attract reliable temporary employees to fill positions.
 We have in the past experienced short-term worker shortages and we may continue to experience such shortages in the future.
-In addition, CLP term worker shortages and we may continue to experience such shortages in the future.
-In addition, CLP Resources' busines; relies on the ability to attract skilled trade workers.
+In addition, CLP Resources' business relies on the ability to attract skilled trade workers.
 If we are unable to find temporary employees or skilled trade workers to fulfill the needs of our customers over a long period of time, we could lose customers and our business could suffer.